ArchieBerduo/ArchieBerduo.github.io/docs/contact-us/intro.md

 # Gtz4All

-The objective of this guide is to provide an guidance and best practices
+The purpose of this website is to demonstrate my coding ability within this website as well as maintain record of my programming projects.